EESI/quikr/README.markdown

 ## Contact ##
 For issues with the quikr software, contact gailro@gmail.com

+## License ##

+The Quikr project is released under the GPL-3 License.
+Please view the LICENSE file for more details.

 ## Contributors ##
 + David Koslicki
 + Simon Foucart